dashbird/site/content/blog/what-serverless-has-to-do-with-nutella-and-why-it-is-here-to-stay.md

 ---
-title: What Serverless has to do with Nutella and Why it is Here to Stay
+title: What does Serverless have in common with Nutella and why it’s here to stay
 description: Despite being relatively new, Serverless is built upon a decades-old, mature trend in the software industry
 date: 2020-04-21T00:00:00.000Z
 frontImage: "2020-04-21/cover-image-nutella.png"